fuz3l/portfolio-website01/README.md

-# Amaan's Portfolio - Next.js Version (JavaScript)
+# Fuzail's Portfolio - Next.js Version (JavaScript)

 This is a Next.js version of the original HTML portfolio website, featuring the same design and functionality with modern React components built in JavaScript.